 Another recipe I love is my Easy Brie and Cranberry Bites -they taste are amazing as they look.
 Plus, they go down a treat for any special occasion too.
 Or how about these simple Healthy Leftover Turkey Wraps with Cranberry Sauce.

 I tried it with fresh cranberries and with frozen ones, and I could not find any difference in taste.
 The only difference is in the cooking time.
-The fresh cranberries will just take a little longer to cook, around 20 minutes, where the frozen ones 10 minutes.
-The secret to making a fabulous sauce is adding brown sugar to the orange juice before throwing in the cranberries.
+The fresh cranberries will just take a little longer to cook, around 15 minutes, where the frozen ones 10 minutes.
+The secret to making a fabulous sauce is the sugars to the orange juice before throwing in the cranberries.

-- Grate the oranges, and squeeze out the juice, and add everything to a pan, together with the sugar
+- Grate the oranges, and squeeze out the juice, and add everything to a pan, together with the sugars

 - Let it simmer so the sugar can dissolve.

 - Add the cranberries and let to cook until it thickens into a sauce.